 This involves attending to issues of power, and seeking specifically to involve people directly affected by mental health problems.
 Specific approaches we have used include:

-- have several organisations involved in organising the conference, at least one of which is run by or represents people with lived experience
+- Having several organisations involved in organising the conference, at least one of which is run by or represents people with lived experience

-- ensure the keynote speakers are diverse, varying in their expertise, how much they are a ‘cheerleader’ for recovery, and that a meaningful proportion speak at least partly from a lived experience perspective
+- Ensuring the keynote speakers are diverse, varying in their expertise, how much they are a ‘cheerleader’ for recovery, and that a meaningful proportion speak at least partly from a lived experience perspective

-- attend to ‘micro-aggressors’ (small indicators of status and difference), e.g. we just put the Refocus logo and the person’s name on delegate badges, not titles or employer
+- Attending to ‘micro-aggressors’ (small indicators of status and difference), e.g. we just put the Refocus logo and the person’s name on delegate badges, not title or employer

-- include experiential learning opportunities in which all attenders have a shared and collective experience.
+- Including experiential learning opportunities in which all attenders have a shared and collective experience.
 We have used music (e.g. mass drumming, boomwhackers) and balloon releases.

-- have a quiet space for people to take time out in during the conference
+- Having a quiet space for people to take time out in during the conference

 4. No funding is taken from contentious sources